jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I enter the Commons with soldiers behind me.

-This shouldn't be necessary.
+This should not be necessary.

 Father never marched armed men into Parliament.
-Grandfather kept order without soldiers at his back.
+Prior monarchs kept order without soldiers at their back.
 But the Five Members—Pym, Hampden, Haselrig, Holles, Strode—these Puritans have gone too far.
 Refused lawful authority.
 Stirred rebellion.
-They turned the realm against its own king over money.
-Always the money.
-They will not grant my money to their king.
+They turned the realm against its own king.
+Now they will not grant my money to their king.
 Now Parliament is silent.

 I only want the traitorous five.